OsbornePro/NovaKey-Daemon/SECURITY.md

 ## Pairing Security (No TLS)

-Pairing is initiated when there are no paired devices (missing/empty `devices.json`).
+Pairing is initiated when there are no paired devices (missing/empty `devices.json` or equivalent store).

 ### Pairing token